Park Dental Research Listed by interlock Ransomware Group

 The Doxxing and Identity-Chain Risks

 Once login credentials and personal records leave a company’s control, they feed into larger doxxing chains.
 Attackers link an email from the Park Dental Research files to gaming accounts, social media handles, or family addresses.
 A single exposed password can lead to account takeovers that reveal even more data about you and your children.
-Gaming accounts belonging to teenagers are especially vulnerable because kids often reuse credentials across platforms.
-This breach therefore creates a pathway for harassment, identity theft, or financial fraud that can affect multiple members of the same household.
+Gaming accounts belonging to teenagers are especially vulnerable because kids often reuse credentials across platforms. this claimed breach therefore creates a pathway for harassment, identity theft, or financial fraud that can affect multiple members of the same household.

 Interlock Ransomware Group’s Track Record